slimgroup/Software.rizzuti2019SEGadf/README.md

-This software release complements the SEG San Antonio 2019 technical abstract: https://library.seg.org/doi/10.1190/segam2019-3216760.1
+This software release complements the SEG San Antonio 2019 technical abstract: https://library.seg.org/doi/10.1190/segam2019-3216760.1 Please, refer to this publication if you use this software

 ## Requirements

-Current supported Julia version: 1.2
+Current supported Julia version: 1.3.1

 ### Package Dependencies: ###